Venafi/vault-pki-monitor-venafi/README.md

    link to /private/etc. To avoid errors, choose an alternative directory such as /private/etc/vault/vault_plugins.

 1. Download the latest `vault-pki-monitor-venafi` [release package](../../releases/latest) for your operating system.
 There are two versions, optional and script.
-The "optional" version allows certificates to be issues by the Vault CA when thre is no Venafi policy applied whereas the "strict" version will return an error.
+The "optional" version allows certificates to be issues by the Vault CA when there is no Venafi policy applied whereas the "strict" version will return an error.
 Note that the URL for the zip file, referenced below, changes as new versions of the plugin are released.

     ```text